 Of course, when you hear the word content, you immediately think of writing, such as blogs.
 But content can take on so many forms; video, podcasts, infographics and so much more.
 Diversifying your method of getting your message across means you are going to appeal to all audiences.
 Some people love to read, in which case, blog is perfect for them.
 But you get other people who’ll only watch short videos.
 So if you really want your message to be heard, you need to make sure you’re covering all bases.
 Plus, if someone was following your page, or watching your website, they’d be impressed to see a wide array of mediums, rather than just the usual blog posts.

-If you stumped for ideas, here are a few suggestions of different ways to display your content:
+If you are stumped for ideas, here are a few suggestions of different ways to display your content:

 - Downloadable PDFs